 Did you recently cut the cord?
 If so, you might encounter a phenomenon that many veteran cord-cutters have experienced.
-It’s the total disappearance of all of your over-the-air TV channels.
-We know that such a thing can be shocking, especially to anyone who’s recently cut the cord.
-If this happens to you, the best advice we can give is “Don’t panic!”
-Those channels haven’t gone anywhere, your antenna just needs to find them again.
-Here are five tips for relocating those missing OTA TV channels.
+It’s the total disappearance of all your over-the-air TV channels.
+It can be shocking if this happens, especially to anyone who’s just cut the cord.
+If this happens, the best advice we can give you is “Don’t panic!”
+Those channels haven’t disappeared, your antenna just needs to find them again.
+Here are five steps to relocate those missing OTA TV channels.

 Step 1: Check Connections

 If your OTA TV channels suddenly disappear, remember Occam’s Razor.
 This philosophical tool says that “the simplest answer is most often the correct one.”
 In other words, if you can’t find your channels, DON’T assume your TV antenna and gear “blew up.”
 It’s probably something as simple as a loose connection.
 That’s why checking your connections is the first step in the plan.
 Go over each one and tighten up anything that’s loose.
 You’ll probably discover that your channels have returned.
 (Hint: They were there all along!)